 Beef barley soup is one of those dishes that uses whatever ingredients you have on hand.
-I chose to use my slow-cooker to make this week's soup so that I could let it simmer all day long without having to babysit it.
+I used my slow-cooker to make this week's soup so that I could let it simmer all day long without having to babysit it.

 I started with a package of beef soup bones from the steer that we raised for the freezer.
 I browned them in a heavy pot with two tablespoons of melted butter.
 When the meaty bones were well-browned, I moved them to my Crockpot and added a quart of my homemade beef and tomato stock, a cup of water, and some salt and pepper.

 Then I added chopped carrots, celery, onions and garlic to the pot and sautéed them in the butter and fat left from the beef bones, added them to the Crockpot and turned it on Low.
-There's that mirepoix again - carrots, onions, celery.
 I went a little light on the celery, it isn't hubby's favorite ingredient.
-You can use more or less of each vegetable as you wish.
+You can use more or less of each vegetable if you wish.

 My mother sometimes added a can of tomatoes, a handful of frozen peas and some whole kernel corn.
 Ina Garten from the Food Network adds leeks to her beef and barley soup.
 Add what you like and what you have on hand, it's an excellent way to use up the bits and pieces in your refrigerator.